 The Third of Its Kind, Israeli Authorities Summon Palestinian Child For Interrogation Israeli authorities summoned last night an eight-year-old girl from the southern West Bank city of Hebron for interrogation, reported Palestinian security sources, the third such summons of children in recent days.
 Israeli police summoned last week four-year-old Mohammad Ilian and six-year-old Qais Obeid, both from Issawiyeh neighborhood in occupied East Jerusalem.

-Fisherman Abducted By Israeli Navy While Sailing Off Gaza Shore Israeli navy abducted today a Palestinian fisherman while sailing off the Gaza shore and was taken to an undisclosed location, according to fishermen.
+Fisherman Abducted By Israeli Navy While Sailing Off Gaza Shore The Israeli navy abducted today a Palestinian fisherman while sailing off the Gaza shore and took him to an undisclosed location, according to fishermen.
 They told WAFA that the Israeli navy opened fire at several fishing boats that were sailing six nautical miles off the Gaza coast, surrounded one boat and detained a fisherman identified as Awad Tareq Bakr.

-IOF Severely Assault, Arrest Guard of Al-Aqsa Mosque Israeli police on Wednesday assaulted Al-Aqsa mosque guard Muhannad Idris with severe beatings while they were arresting him from the Bab al-Rahma area of the mosque.
-Following the attack, one hundred fifty-four Israeli settlers stormed the mosque under heavy Israeli protection.
+IOF Severely Assault, Arrest Guard of Al-Aqsa Mosque Israeli police on Wednesday assaulted al-Aqsa mosque guard Muhannad Idris with severe beatings while they were arresting him in the Bab al-Rahma area of the mosque.
+Following the attack, 154 Israeli settlers stormed the mosque under heavy Israeli protection.
 Local sources also reported that the crews uprooted olive trees in the Imam Ghazali square near Bab Asbat.